 - enhance LAU’s campus atmosphere and life through extra-curricular activities, and

 - act as an effective liaison between students, faculty, staff and administration.

 For more information, visit Student Councils.

 The Athletics program plays a necessary role in the academic and extracurricular life of students.
 The mission of the program is to provide athletic training, education, and competition opportunities for LAU students.
-The Athletics Office extends a wide range of sports and extra-curricular activities that are well suited for the needs of our students and the LAU community.
+The Athletics Office oversees a wide range of sports and extra-curricular activities that are well suited for the needs of students and the LAU community as a whole.

-The following sports are currently offered for both male and female students as extracurricular activities: aerobics, badminton, free play basketball, cheerleading, fitness, folk dance, Latin dance, jazz dance, swimming, table-tennis, taekwondo, Thai kickboxing, tennis, track and field, yoga, and Zumba.
-As varsity sports, basketball, futsal, swimming, table-tennis, taekwondo, Thai kickboxing, tennis, track and field soccer, volleyball as well as men’s handball, rugby league, and water polo are offered.
+The following sports are currently offered for both male and female students as extracurricular activities: aerobics, badminton, free play basketball, cheerleading, fitness, folk dance, Latin dance, hip-hop, swimming, table-tennis, taekwondo, Thai kickboxing, tennis, yoga, and Zumba.
+Varsity sports include badminton, basketball, futsal, swimming, table-tennis, taekwondo, Thai kickboxing, tennis, track and field, soccer, volleyball, handball and rugby league (all for both genders) in addition to men’s water polo.

-Throughout the year, the LAU Athletics Office organizes intercollegiate, intramural, high school, and international tournaments, in addition to participating in many other local, regional and international events.
-Most of the varsity teams are exposed to high-level competition, locally and internationally, and participate in the Lebanese Federation of University Sports (FSUL) sanctioned championships, the USC League (University Sports Conference) as well as play against all officially recognized universities and colleges in Lebanon.
+Throughout the year, the LAU Athletics Office organizes intercollegiate, intramural, high school, and, whenever possible, international tournaments, in addition to coordinating student athletes’ participation in many other local, regional and international events.
+Most of the varsity teams are exposed to high-level competition locally and internationally, and participate in the Lebanese Federation of University Sports (FSUL) sanctioned championships, the USC League (University Sports Conference), as well as playing against all officially recognized universities and colleges in Lebanon.
 At the end of each academic year, an Athletics Awards banquet is held to recognize and honor LAU’s best and most dedicated athletes and coaches.